Insights

 • Common use cases: frontline ticket resolution, multichannel coverage, agent-assist draft replies, after-hours support, and escalation with full context.

-• What to look for in a platform: trains on your data, measures resolution (not deflection), lets you control autonomy, and prices per resolution.
+• What to look for in a platform: trains on your data, measures resolution (not deflection), lets you control autonomy, and offers transparent, readable pricing.

 • To deploy: connect your existing docs and tickets, pick a channel, start in copilot mode, measure resolution rate, and iterate on gaps.